-To clarify that staff has authority to exclude impermissible evidence, the proposed rule expressly delegates that authority to staff.
+The change clarifies that staff has authority to exclude impermissible evidence.

 - 5. Rule 22 Council Communications.
-Rule 22 is a new rule that provides guidance to comply with public meetings and public records requirements by avoiding serial public meetings through email or other communications between councilors. - 6.
+Rule 22 is a new rule that provides guidance to councilors to comply with public meetings and public records requirements by avoiding serial public meetings through email or other communications between councilors. - 6.
 Rule 24 Social Media.
-The proposed rule restricts members' use of the City logo on members' personal social media and requires members to include a disclosure on their social media profiles stating that the personal social media account is not an official City of Salem account, that any opinions expressed in the account are the member's own and not the City's or on behalf of the City or City Council.
+The proposed rule restricts council members' use of the City logo on members' personal social media and requires members to include a disclosure on their social media profiles stating that the personal social media account is not an official City of Salem account, that any opinions expressed in the account are the member's own and not the City's or on behalf of the City or City Council.